-This plan will provide information necessary to ensure that the management of Construction & Demolition (C&D) waste at the site is undertaken in accordance with all current legal and industry standards including the Waste Management Act 1996 as amended and associated Regulations 1, Environmental Protection Agency Act 1992 as amended 2, Litter Pollution Act 1997 as amended 3 and the Eastern-Midlands Region Waste Management Plan 2015 - 2021 4.
+This plan provides information necessary to ensure that the management of Construction & Demolition (C&D) waste at the site is undertaken in accordance with all current legal and industry standards including the Waste Management Act 1996 as amended and associated Regulations , Environmental Protection Agency Act 1992 as amended , Litter Pollution Act 1997 as amended , the Eastern-Midlands Region Waste Management Plan 2015 - 2021 , and the Draft National Waste Management Plan for a Circular Economy (NWMPCE) (2023) .
 In particular, this plan aims to ensure maximum recycling, reuse and recovery of waste with diversion from landfill, wherever possible.
-It also seeks to provide guidance on the appropriate collection and transport of waste from the site to prevent issues associated with litter or more serious environmental pollution (e.g. contamination of soil and/or water).
+It also provides appropriate measures in relation to the collection and transport of waste from the site to prevent issues associated with litter or more serious environmental pollution (e.g. contamination of soil and/or water).

-This RWMP includes information on the legal and policy framework for C&D waste management in Ireland, estimates of the type and quantity of waste to be generated by the proposed development and makes recommendations for management of different waste streams.
-The RWMP should be viewed as a live document and should be regularly revisited throughout a project's lifecycle so that opportunities to maximise waste reduction / efficiencies are exploited throughout, and that data is collected on an ongoing basis so that it is as accurate as possible.
+This RWMP includes information on the legal and policy framework for C&D waste management in Ireland, estimates of the type and quantity of waste to be generated by the proposed development and prescribes measures for the management of different waste streams.
+The RWMP should be viewed as a live document and should be regularly revisited throughout the project's lifecycle so that opportunities to maximise waste reduction / efficiencies are exploited throughout, and that data is collected on an ongoing basis so that it is as accurate as possible.